philou/philou.github.com/source/_posts/2016-01-08-how-to-write-good-performance-stories.markdown

 Right ?
 In typical agile way, a story about performance would be written like

-> As marketting, I want the page load to perform under 1 second, In order for the customers to stay on the site
+> As marketing, I want the page load to perform under 1 second, In order for the customers to stay on the site

 If the performance bottleneck and the fix are obvious, that might work very well.
 If that's your case, then go on, that's the simplest way!